-NeverDie® function.
-During discharge the BMS will disable discharge current when the battery voltage reaches the RVC level, which allows the battery to store a small energy reserve.
+NeverDie[®] function.
+During discharge the BMS will disable discharge current when the battery voltage reaches the RVC level (~10% State of Charge), which allows the battery to store a small energy reserve.
 Once the battery is in the RVC state you can access the reserve capacity by a short-press of the Power button.